Do You Have Good Dental Etiquette? 11 Do’s and Don’ts

 Sitting in a sticky chair with damp, sweaty clothes on is probably the last thing you or your dentist wants you to do.
 If you can, wait until after your appointment to hit the gym.
 (Here are more things your dentist wishes you’d do differently.)

 Take a break from your cell phone

 Unless you’re waiting on a critical call, take this moment to unplug.
 “Most people would ask, ‘who would ever answer their phone while they’re sitting in a dental chair?’
 The answer is, ‘more people than you’d expect,’” Barry Parisien, DD, a denture specialist in Canada.
-(These are signs you might be way too addicted to your phone.)

 Be respectful when canceling

 Every dental practice has a different protocol when it comes to canceling or rescheduling appointments.
-The one thing they can probably all agree on: being a no-show is a big no-no. Not only is it a bit rude to bail without a phone call, it also means your dentist could have seen another patient during your time slot.
+The one thing they can probably all agree on: being a no-show is a big no-no. Not only is it a bit rude to bail without a phone call, but it also means your dentist could have seen another patient during your time slot.

 Be mindful of bringing children along

 It’s a good idea to check with your dentist’s office before lugging your active three-year-old along.
 “At my office, I encourage my patients to bring their children if they don’t have a childcare option because we are typically able to have a staff member available who can keep them occupied while you’re in the chair,” says Dr. Cooper.
 And while you shouldn’t avoid the dentist just because you don’t have a babysitter available, having your kid in the exam room can detract from your experience.
 “Your time in the chair should be time devoted to you.
 It’s not a distraction for the dentist so much, but sometimes it’s stressful or distracting for parents,” she says.